How a 3PL Can Help You Dodge Food Distribution Challenges

 • Gain insight into what the security processes of every delivery location may look like.
 It's not just military locations or prisons that require identification or load inspections.
 The more you know on the front-side of a delivery, the less you will be surprised by delays and charges.

 • Call the carrier you plan on using and learn from them directly what locations will incur extra charges.
-National freight carriers like UPS Freight and YRC Freight list their rules tariffs on websites, so be sure to research these for precise calculations of charges and fees.
+National freight carriers like TForce Freight list their rules tariffs on websites, so be sure to research these for precise calculations of charges and fees.

 • When in doubt, work with a knowledgeable freight partner who can answer your questions and do the legwork for you and offset any surprises.
 A freight broker can help determine alternate carrier options with reliable service and lower limited access fees to better meet your budget.